-A thought struck me yesterday as I sat in a local bar nursing a pint of lukewarm Belgian beer that chilled me to the bone more than a dip in the Thames at the height of January.
+A thought struck me as I sat in a London bar nursing a pint of lukewarm Belgian beer that chilled me to the bone more than a dip in the Thames at the height of January.

 I have been in social situations with a pretty wide range of British people since coming to London, from chavs and hipsters to the rich and (semi)famous.
 A lot of those situations have been in pubs, and has revealed the shocking secret lingering beneath the surface of British society: no matter what subculture they belong to, Poms just don’t like a beer as much as an Aussie.

 “Wait, they spend half of their life in the pub!”
 I hear you shout, and you are right.
 But – listen to what they order.

 A posh boy will wander up to the counter of a City bar: “Alright mate?
 What is your house wine?
 Oh, really?
 Nothing French?”